Confidence regions for a persistence diagram of a single image with one or more loops: Confidence regions for persistence diagram

-Since the confidence regions are centered around the estimated birth and death times, we need to obtain unbiased estimates of the birth and death times of loops in images.
-One possible approach, outlined in Section~\ref{sec:comparison}, is to estimate a smoother function of the image and doing an upper-level set filtration extending the inference approach in \cite{Fasy_2014} from point-cloud data to a single image.
-We refer to this proposed extension as \emph{smooth TDA} (\textbf{sTDA}).
-This is used as a comparison to our primary proposed approach which we refer to as \emph{partitioned TDA} (\textbf{parTDA}).
-The \textbf{parTDA} method provides unbiased estimates without smoothing, and is presented in detail below in Section~\ref{sec:oneH1}.
+Since the confidence regions are centered around the estimated death and birth times, we need to obtain unbiased estimates of the death and birth times of loops in images.
+One possible approach, outlined in Section~\ref{sec:comparison}, is to estimate a smoother function of the image and then do an upper-level set filtration extending the inference approach in \cite{14} from point-cloud data to a single image.
+We refer to this proposed extension as \emph{smooth TDA} (\textbf{sTDA}) which we use as a comparison to our primary proposed approach which we refer to as \emph{partitioned TDA} (\textbf{parTDA}).
+The \textbf{parTDA} method mitigates the bias apparent in the {\bf tTDA} estimates and also allows for uncertainty quantification without smoothing, and is presented in detail below in Section~\ref{sec:oneH1}.